sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/2_software.md

 **R**

 * [Website](https://www.R-project.org/)
-* There are no publication for R itself but you can [cite it](https://cran.r-project.org/doc/FAQ/R-FAQ.html#Citing-R)
+* There are no publication for R itself but you should still [cite it](https://cran.r-project.org/doc/FAQ/R-FAQ.html#Citing-R)
 * [Userguide](https://cran.r-project.org/manuals.html)

 **Chronos function of the ape package**